What Is the Tourist Tax Trap That Everyone Forgets?

 In Zermatt, you'll pay €3.50 per night on top of your accommodation costs.
 For a week's stay, that's an extra €24.50 you never budgeted for.
 Multiply this across several towns on a longer hiking trip, and you're looking at an additional €50-100 that wasn't in your original calculations.

 Cable cars and mountain railways represent one of the steepest markups you'll encounter in the Alps.
 A simple return trip can cost €40 or more, turning a budget day hike into an expensive excursion.
+Choosing routes from our 12 free Alpine trails is the easiest way to sidestep this cost entirely.

 Mountain rescue operations can cost upwards of €10,000 without proper insurance coverage.
 Your standard travel insurance likely doesn't cover specialized mountain rescue, helicopter evacuations, or medical treatment at high altitude.

 Nothing destroys a hiking budget faster than equipment failure in remote locations.
 Broken hiking boots or torn rain gear can cost €100-300 to replace mid-trip, and mountain gear shops charge premium prices.
+Our budget gear guide shows you which pieces to invest in upfront.

 Mountain huts operate under challenging logistics, with supplies often delivered by helicopter.
 This results in food markups of 200-400% compared to valley prices.
 A simple pasta dish that costs €8 in town becomes €20-25 at altitude.